Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 Yeah.

 Are you profitable yet?
-Like at what point was the cash flow really
+Like, at what point was the cash flow really, really solid?
+Yeah, so

 about

-2024 is when I really started. you know, breaking off.
+midway through 2024 is when I really started

 I bought a portfolio of 18 houses.